NJRSAM003/FaradayExplorer/README.md

 bash install.sh
 ```

-`install.sh` performs four tasks:

-1. Creates (or updates) a conda environment named `faraday_explorer` from
-   `environment.yml` (numpy, scipy, matplotlib, astropy, PyQt5, ffmpeg).
-2. Copies the app icon to `~/.local/share/icons/`.
-3. Writes a desktop entry to `~/.local/share/applications/` so *Faraday
-   Explorer* appears in your application menu with the correct icon and a
-   working `Exec=` path.
-4. Marks the launcher script executable.

-To use a custom environment name (useful if you already have one for radio
-astronomy work):
+`install.sh` will create (or update) a conda environment named `faraday_explorer` from `environment.yml` (numpy, scipy, matplotlib, astropy, PyQt5, ffmpeg) and writes a desktop entry to `~/.local/share/applications/` so *Faraday Explorer* appears in your application menu.
+It also marks the launcher script as executable for terminal usage.

+You can also specify the environment name if needbe:

 ```bash
 bash install.sh my_env_name